2005 USC Trojans football team: Coaching changes

 After the 2004 season, four Trojan assistant coaches were offered and took jobs elsewhere.
 The most notable coach lost was offensive coordinator Norm Chow who took a job in the same position for the Tennessee Titans.
 Also leaving, were defensive line coach Ed Orgeron, who took the head coaching position at Ole Miss, quarterbacks coach Carl Smith, who became the offensive coordinator for the Jacksonville Jaguars, and offensive line coach Tim Davis who was hired by the Miami Dolphins.
-Carroll rebuilt his staff by elevating Ken Norton, Jr. from graduate assistant to full-time assistant coaching the linebackers, and hiring Steve Sarkisian, who was with the Oakland Raiders in 2004 and was formerly with the Trojans, as quarterbacks coach.
+Carroll rebuilt his staff by elevating Ken Norton Jr. from graduate assistant to full-time assistant coaching the linebackers, and hiring Steve Sarkisian, who was with the Oakland Raiders in 2004 and was formerly with the Trojans, as quarterbacks coach.
 Pat Ruel, who was with the New York Giants in 2004, to coach the offensive line, and Jethro Franklin, who spent 2004 with the Green Bay Packers, as defensive line coach, Sarkisian would additionally be named as assistant head coach and Lane Kiffin, wide receivers coach, would add recruiting and offensive coordinating to his duties.

 Roster changes

-Although returning 14 starters from 2004, the team lost four players to the 2005 NFL Draft and another to the supplemental draft.
-The four players taken in the regular draft were Mike Patterson, taken 31st by Philadelphia, Shaun Cody, taken in the second round by Detroit, Lofa Tatupu, taken in the second round by Seattle, and Matt Cassel, taken in the seventh round by New England.
+Although returning 14 starters from 2004, the team lost four players to the 2005 NFL draft and another to the supplemental draft.
+The four players taken in the regular draft were Mike Patterson, taken 31st by Philadelphia, Shaun Cody, taken in the second round by Detroit, Lofa Tatupu, taken in the second round by Seattle, and Matt Cassel, taken in the seventh round by New England Patriots.
 Additionally, Manuel Wright was taken in the supplemental draft as a fifth round selection by the Miami Dolphins.